 What it is: A pop-up window that stops whatever you’re doing on your iPhone/iPad and displays the details of the notification.

-Why it’s handy: The thing about alerts pop-ups in iOS 7 is that they can’t be ignored; indeed, not only do they stop you in your tracks, they also demand a tap before you can proceed.
-Alerts are perfect for anyone who doesn’t want to miss a message or an event.
+Why it’s handy: The thing about alerts pop-ups in iOS 7 is that they can’t be ignored; indeed, not only do they stop you in your tracks, they also demand a tap before you can proceed. iPhone alerts are perfect for anyone who doesn’t want to miss a message or an event.

 Why it’s annoying: See above.
 As well as being quite jarring, alerts will make anything you’re doing on your iPhone or iPad—from surfing the web to playing a game—come to a grinding halt.